raymondkiu/sequence-stats/README.md

 ```

 #### Example 1: FASTA stats
 Use option -a to generate stats for FASTA files such as this genome sequence file.
 This format is grep-friendly, if you want a tabular format, see the next example, use option -b.
+Tested for FASTA genome size > 10MB.
 ```
 $ ./sequence-stats -a CA.fna
 Sample: CA-20.fna